 In a grand edifice dating from the 1920s, this cultural center houses three spacious floors that host a creative lineup of changing...

 In addition to its exhibitions, this large cultural center in downtown Rio has two stages and a cinema.
 Film, dance and musical events...

-Exposed brick and tall windows lend a vaguely Parisian air to this charming lunchtime spot.
-You can opt for the fixed-price buffet...
+Exposed brick and tall windows lend a vaguely Parisian air to this charming upstairs lunchtime spot.
+The menu changes daily and features...

 Igreja de Nossa Senhora de Candelária information